nshkrdotcom/jido/guides/getting-started.md

 6. Integrating an Agent in a Phoenix Application Agents in Jido are often long-running processes so that external systems (HTTP requests, channels, etc.) can interact with them.
 A typical approach is:

-Start a Runtime process (from Jido.Agent.Runtime) in your Phoenix application.ex.
+Start a Server process (from Jido.Agent.Server) in your Phoenix application.ex.
-Supervise that runtime so it stays alive, allowing commands to be dispatched to it via GenServer or PubSub.
+Supervise that server so it stays alive, allowing commands to be dispatched to it via GenServer or PubSub.
 For example, in your lib/my_app/application.ex:

 ```elixir